Trade Union and Labour Relations Act 1974: Background

-The Trade Union and Labour Relations Act 1974 was introduced by the Labour Government which succeeded Edward Heath's Conservative administration.
+The act was introduced by the Labour Government which succeeded Edward Heath's Conservative administration.
 TULRA both repealed and replaced the Industrial Relations Act 1971 which had been introduced by Heath's employment minister Robert Carr.
-The 1971 Act had faced massive opposition from the trade unions, whose industrial action contributed to Heath's implementation of the three day week and ultimately to the defeat of the government.
+The 1971 act had faced massive opposition from the trade unions, whose industrial action contributed to Heath's implementation of the Three-Day Week and ultimately to the defeat of the government.

 The victorious Labour Party promptly repealed the Industrial Relations Act 1971, replacing it with their own legislation that was to incorporate the principles within Barbara Castle's 1969 white paper, "In Place of Strife".
-However, although the Trade Union and Labour Relations Act 1974 scrapped the 1971 Act's "offensive" provisions, it nevertheless effectively re-enacted the remaining bulk of Carr's statute.
+However, although the Trade Union and Labour Relations Act 1974 scrapped the 1971 act's "offensive" provisions, it nevertheless effectively re-enacted the remaining bulk of Carr's statute.